Kartmaan/Currency_converter/README.md

 - The 'Save the graph' button allows to save the image of the graph in the current folder in .png format
 - The 'Copy rate value' copies the code of the chosen currency pairs, the dates (timestamps) and their corresponding rate to the clipboard in the form of a dictionary

+## Additional info
+- The data used to draw the graph of historical rates is only taken from free.currconv
+- A thread periodically analyzes the state of the Internet connection by connecting to the Google DNS, if a cut is noticed certain buttons launching processes requiring Internet will be disabled during the cut
+- Each time current tab change, the title at the top of the window changes to the name of the selected tab
+- The program retrieves the information regarding the name of currencies, their code, their local name, etc. from the currencies.json file (retrieved from https://gist.github.com/Fluidbyte/2973986)

 # Screenshots
 ## Currency Converter tab
 ![conv_1](https://user-images.githubusercontent.com/11463619/117135045-b81cbe80-ada6-11eb-882c-c0583fc42bd2.png)